 It can take up to 48 hours for your Google Play developer registration to be processed.

-Once your app is restricted to organizations, your app will be private and available to those organizations only.
+Once your app is restricted to organizations, your app will be private and will only be available to those organizations.
 If you want your app to be publicly available, you will need to publish a new app with a different package name.

 - Open Play Console.